dr-joe-wirth/primerForge/README.md

 software to identify primers that can be used to distinguish genomes

 ## Installation
+> [!NOTE]
-`primerForge` is incompatible with versions python3.8 and below and python3.12 and above.
+> `primerForge` is incompatible with versions python3.8 and below and python3.12 and above.

 ### `pip` installation
 `primerForge` can be installed with the following commands: